 However, finding travel insurance when you have cancer can be tricky!

 • Trip duration can also be a factor when you’re purchasing cancer cover.
-For instance, Covermore and Medibank will only cover cancer patients for a six-month trip period.

 Although your health is top priority (especially now) there are other huge factors that make travel insurance a must for all travellers.
 Although most insurers won’t list cancer as a covered illness, they will still cover the following and more.

-Note: Even if your insurer will not cover cancer you may still take out insurance to cover other health and travel related issues.
+Note: Even if your insurer will not cover cancer you may still take out insurance to cover other health and travel-related issues.
 However, if you are currently receiving medical treatment or have a shortened life expectancy, things get a little complicated.
-Under these circumstances you will most likely not find health cover for anything cancer-related, including cancelled or delayed flights due to illness or treatment, and medical costs while overseas.
+Under these circumstances you will most likely not find health cover for anything cancer-related, including cancelled or delayed flights due to illness or treatment and medical costs while overseas.

 Travelling with a compromised immune system means taking greater care and minimising your risks whilst on-the-go.
 The following tips will help keep you in good nick whilst you’re away: